build-on-aws/content/concepts/should-know-resilience/index.md

 #### **Misconfiguration and bugs**
-A direct consequence of code and configuration faults, bugs can result in application slow down, loss of availability, or incorrect execution.
+As a direct result of code and configuration faults, bugs can cause application slowdowns, loss of availability, or even incorrect execution.

 For example, configuring a client with no timeout can leave it hanging indefinitely if there is a transient error calling the database.
 This can manifest as a lockup to the end user.